SFTtech/openage/doc/code/renderer/level1.md

 );
 ```

-Input values are passed to the method in pairs consisting of the uniform variable
-name (as a string) and the input value.
-The definition order doesn't matter and the
+Note that the definition order doesn't matter and the method doesn't differentiate
-method doesn't differentiate between different shader stages, so uniform inputs
+between different shader stages, so uniform inputs for vertex and fragment shaders
-for vertex and fragment shaders can be freely mixed.
+can be freely mixed.

+Input values are passed to the method in pairs consisting of the uniform ID and the
+input value.
+Uniform IDs can either be the uniform name from the shader source (as
+shown above) or a numeric ID that is determined at load time by the shader program.
+Numeric ID usage is explained in [this section](#addressing-uniforms-via-numeric-ids).

 Uniform input values are automatically converted to the correct types expected by the uniform
 definition, e.g. a `uint8_t` for a uniform with type `uint` will be transformed to the